Alfred Yuson: Career

-Yuson currently writes a literature and culture column for The Philippine Star.
-He also teaches fiction and poetry at Ateneo de Manila University, where he holds the Henry Lee Irwin Professorial Chair in Creative Writing.
-His two novels, The Great Philippine Jungle Café and Voyeurs & Savages are studies of Philippine culture.

 Awards and nominations

 His works have won several literary distinctions, the most recent of which include the Patnubay ng Sining at Kalinangan (Stalwart of Art and Culture) award from the City of Manila in June 2003, and a Rockefeller Foundation grant for residency at the Bellagio Center in Italy in 2003.

 Yuson was conferred with the S.E.A.
-Write Award in 1992 for lifetime achievement, and has been elevated to the Hall of Fame of the Carlos Palanca Memorial Awards for Literature, the Philippines' most prestigious literary distinction.
+Write Award in 1992 for lifetime achievement, and has been inducted to the Hall of Fame of the Carlos Palanca Memorial Awards for Literature.

-"The Music Child" by Alfred A. Yuson is among 5 works shortlisted for the second (2008) Man Asian Literary Prize, which was announced at a Hong Kong ceremony on November 13, 2008.
+Yuson's "The Music Child" was among 5 works shortlisted for the second (2008) Man Asian Literary Prize, which was announced at a Hong Kong ceremony on November 13, 2008.